-Alternatively, you could also set up a fixed timeframe during which these trending products will be visible, say for a for a day/week/month.
+Alternatively, you could also set up a fixed timeframe during which these trending products will be visible, say for a day/week/month.
 Another option could be to have an attribute as your foundation stone for displaying trending products.
 For instance, you could set a color, size, or price range as the basis for showing trending products to your audience.

-The idea behind this classification is to enable visitors find the most relevant products, as per their interests, without even having to search for them.
+The idea behind this classification is to enable visitors to find the most relevant products, as per their interests, without even having to search for them.

 Also, the principal advantage of being able to gauge what products are trending on the store, and which ones will be trending soon, time and resources can be dedicated to repricing these products and marketing them better.

 As you’ve seen, one of the main advantages of identifying trending products is that they can be conditionally repriced within preset margins to increase the total revenue.

 For instance, if you observe that a specific variation of a t-shirt is selling a lot better than the others (most-trending), you could condition the price to increase by 2% if the product quantity falls below 10.

 Similarly, if another variation is not doing well (least-trending), the price of the product could be temporarily decreased by 2% to induce customers to buy it, for a fixed duration or until the product quantity reduces to a fixed amount.

 The advantage of such price modifications is that you can make consistent revenue out of your trending products and bring your other products to the eyes of the world as well!
 There’s more – you could actually modify pricing per customer, rewarding loyal customers buying trending products with additional coupons or discounts.

 Hello, sales.
 Did you just rocket through the roof? 😉